prathikmurthy/prathikmurthy/README.md

 <h3 align="center">< Software engineer experienced in web and mobile development /></h3>

-* 💻 Currently working as a Software Engineering intern for [Procter and Gamble](https://www.us.pg.com/)
 * 〽️ Studying Computer Science @ the University of Michigan

 If you want to get in touch: